 Me: It’s not specified in the script.
 It’s described as another power bloc.
 It would have been the Russians in 1984, but it could be the Taliban in 2084 for all I know.

-Sue: The Taliban wouldn’t let you wear eyeshadow like that.
+Sue: The Taliban wouldn’t let you wear eye shadow like that.

-Me: Anyway, it doesn’t matter.
+Me: Anyway, it doesn’t matter now.
 Greg’s dead.

-Sue: The lucky bastard.top
+Sue: The lucky bastard.

-Turlough has been locked in the Base’s bedroom.
+Turlough has been locked in a bedroom.

 The Doctor begs the Silurian leader to reconsider.

 Sue: I wish the Doctor would change out of his plastic sack.
-Are his proper clothes drying somewhere in the Base?
+Are his proper clothes drying somewhere in the base?
 I hope his jumper hasn’t shrunk.

 A Sea Devil accidentally kills itself when it ruptures a canister of hexachromite gas.

 Sue: The direction is appalling.
-Everything is so flat.
+Everything is flat.
 It feels very old-fashioned and claustrophobic.
 I want to see a big battle outside, in the sea.
 But that’s not going to happen, is it?

 The Doctor is faced with a moral dilemma.

 Sue: Just kill them.
-There’s only a handful of them and there are billions of people on Earth.
+There’s only a handful of them left, and there are billions of people on Earth.
 It’s hardly a dilemma, is it?

 Me: Thank God for that.

 Sue: Actually, I’m enjoying the last episode.
-The concept isn’t bad.
+The concept isn’t that bad.
 I just wish it had some atmosphere.

-The Doctor struggles to stop the launch.
+The Doctor tries to stop the launch.

 Sue: Finally, some decent eye make-up.

-The Doctor: There should have been another way.
+Unfortunately, all the supporting cast are dead.
+There should have been another way.

 Sue: The Doctor is genuinely upset.
 I think he might have a little cry.
 Bless him.

-Me: I have something to confess.
+Me: I have a confession to make.